MurageKabui/AutoIT-OCRSpace-UDF/README.md

 <hr/>

 ## About
-Can't ask you to star this: if you enjoyed what I did, this will happen naturally.
-For support, just contact me!
+Hate to ask you to star this cs if you found this creation useful, this will happen naturally, For support, just contact me!
 Enjoy 🎉